OperationsResearch/pwci/README.md

 !!!It's really important that you include the username: to reply otherwise the chatuser will not receive it!!!
 ```

+You can now also send a picture to the chat user -> send it as image and include in the caption.
+Again use the *username: unimported message*
+      *Without the caption it will never be delivered to the chat user*

 # Recommended configurations

 [(Back to top)](#table-of-contents)